ritobanrc/grade11/ush/ch6_notes/README.md

 * Supported by Northern Merchants
 * Opposed by Anti-Federalists (Jefferson)
     - Abuse of Power
+* Compromise
-* Jefferson agrees to move Capital to DMV (Delaware, Maryland, Virginia) intersections
+    * Jefferson agrees with 1, wants to move Capital to DMV (Delaware, Maryland, Virginia) intersections
+    * Lower tariffs than what Hamilton wanted
+    * Bank of US privately owned, US major shareholder

 ### Foreign Affairs
 * The French Revolution